LucianoCanziani/portafolio/src/pages/projects-work/ecco-beauty.md

 ---
 layout: "../../layouts/PostLayout.astro"
-title: "Care Mobile - Service E-Commerce"
+title: "Ecco Beauty - Product E-Commerce"
-description: ""
+description: "Ecco is an international professional line of beauty products created for the world of styling."
 pubDate: "Nov 28 2022"
 heroImage: "/proyectos/ecco-beauty.png"
 altImage: "Ecco Beauty"
 gitHub: ""
 deploy: "https://eccobeauty.mx/"
-stack: "Laravel,MySQL,JavaScript"
+stack: "Laravel,PHP,MySQL,JavaScript"
 ---

-Whatsapp Link Generator is a free tool.
-With it you can create links that redirect to cell phone chats and also with a predefined message.
+Ecco is an international professional line of beauty products created for the world of styling.

-- Used by several businesses.
+## What I did?

-- A URL-encoding translator was created for all types of characters and emojis that the user wants to convert into a link.
+- Complete re-design of the site, figma-dev => code.
-- Developed with NextJs, Whatsapp API, JavaScript and css
+- Implementation of coupons & promo codes.

 ## Deploy